 This post may contain affiliate links.
 Please read our disclosure policy.

-This Irish Soda Bread is tender and just a little sweet.
+This Traditional Irish Soda Bread with raisins is soft inside with a crusty.
+It has a tender, dense texture that is moist but still crumbly.
 Nothing is better than a thick slice fresh from the oven generously slathered with Irish butter and fruit jam.

 pumpkin bread slices wooden board on marble counter.